Randy participates in a Café Scientifique on animal cognition with Dr. Debbie Kelly and Dr. Jim Hare

 Reid, J. N., & Jamieson, R. K. (2022).
 A computational model of item-based directed forgetting.
 Canadian Journal of Experimental Psychology.

-Randy presents a colloquium in Carleton University's Department of Cognitive Science
+Randy presents a colloquium on instance-based associative inference for Carleton University's Department of Cognitive Science

 Dominic Guitard join the lab to develop a computational model of recall